algoverzum/problemset/topics/binary-search/word-lookup/statement/statement.en.md

 * $1 \le N \le 100000$
 * $1 \le M \le 10000$
-* Each word is made of lowercase letters.
+* Each word is made of lowercase letters of the English alphabet.
 * Each word is between 1 and 10 letters long.

 ### Example input